-NOAA's DSM Resources, Research Capabilities, and Activities
+What are NOAA's Deep-Sea Research Capabilities and Activities?

 NOAA has extensive expertise in deep-sea science and is a leader in this field.
-Through public and private partnerships, NOAA develops innovative deep ocean science technologies and undertakes comprehensive, interdisciplinary, and systematic studies to understand baseline environmental conditions and potential impacts related to DSM.
-NOAA collaborates with other U.S. federal agencies on crosscutting deep-sea research, including the U.S. Geological Survey and the Bureau of Ocean Energy Management, which is responsible for issuing DSM leases in U.S. waters.
+Through public and private partnerships, NOAA develops innovative deep-ocean science technologies and undertakes comprehensive, interdisciplinary, and systematic studies to understand baseline environmental conditions, which can be applied to evaluating potential impacts related to DSM.
+NOAA collaborates on cross-cutting deep-sea research with other U.S. federal agencies, including the U.S. Geological Survey and the Bureau of Ocean Energy Management.

-NOAA Ocean Exploration Program has supported numerous regional projects with relevance to DSM, including mapping unknown seafloor, and the collection and examination of unique biologic and geologic samples, including in mineral-rich areas of the deep-sea.
+NOAA Ocean Exploration Program has supported numerous regional projects with relevance to DSM, including the mapping of unknown seafloor, and the collection and examination of unique biological and geologic samples, including in mineral-rich areas of the deep sea.

-NOAA Pacific Marine Environmental Lab's Earth-Ocean Interactions Program (formerly the NOAA Vents Program) has, since 1983, contributed significantly to global, interdisciplinary, and systematic exploration, discovery, and foundational research of hydrothermal vent processes and ecosystem studies along the mid-ocean ridges and submarine arc volcanoes, where polymetallic sulfide mineral deposits are formed.
+NOAA Pacific Marine Environmental Lab's Earth-Ocean Interactions Program (formerly the NOAA

-NOAA Fisheries conducts controlled experimental

-studies of fishing gear impacts on benthic habitat, which could be adapted to inform the characterization of DSM impacts and recovery.NMFS multidisciplinary ecosystem studies focused on the carbon cycle of water column communities, fishery movements, and protected species migrations can all contribute to baseline information needs.
+Vents Program) has contributed significantly to global, interdisciplinary, and systematic exploration, discovery, and foundational research of hydrothermal vent processes and ecosystem studies along the mid-ocean ridges and submarine arc volcanoes, where polymetallic sulfides are formed.
+NOAA Fisheries conducts controlled experimental studies of fishing gear impacts on benthic habitat, which could be adapted to inform the characterization of DSM impacts and recovery.
+NOAA Fisheries' multidisciplinary ecosystem studies that are focused on the carbon cycle of water column communities, fishery movements, and protected species migrations can all contribute to baseline information needs.

-NOAA Fisheries' Deep Sea Coral Research & Technology Program supports and coordinates exploration to locate deep-sea coral habitats and conducts research to characterize their associated communities.
+NOAA Deep Sea Coral Research & Technology

+Program supports and coordinates exploration to locate deep-sea coral habitats and conducts research to characterize their associated communities.
 The program also monitors activities that could affect these sensitive areas and shares information with resource managers.

-NOAA National Centers for Coastal Ocean Science (NCCOS) characterizes deep-sea environments by conducting benthic surveys and developing spatially explicit species distribution models of deep-sea coral communities throughout U.S. territorial waters.
+NOAA National Centers for Coastal Ocean

+Science (NCCOS) characterizes deep-sea environments by conducting benthic surveys and developing spatially explicit species distribution models of deep-sea coral communities throughout U.S. waters.
 NCCOS also contributes to seafloor mapping, particularly in coastal and nearshore environments.
-In addition, NCCOS is a leader in developing Marine Spatial Planning models for siting of ocean industries and conducting geospatial Biogeographic assessments.
+In addition, NCCOS is a leader in developing Marine Spatial Planning models for siting of ocean industries and conducting geospatial biogeographic assessments.

-NOAA National Centers for Environmental Information manages and provides access to data gathered during research and exploration of the deep ocean and sea floor.
+NOAA National Centers for Environmental

+Information manages and provides access to data gathered during research and exploration of the deep ocean and seafloor.
 Data are publicly available through interactive maps, data portals, and other products.

-Other NOAA Research groups with deep ocean science capabilities are also addressing potential impacts related to DSM activities, including; PMEL Acoustics, 'Omics (eDNA), and deep- and biogeochemical- ARGO floats.
-Additionally, NOAA collaborates closely with its cooperative institutes, including the Ocean Exploration Cooperative Institute; Cooperative Institute for Climate, Ocean, & Ecosystem Studies; and Cooperative Institute for Marine Resources Studies, to enable access to additional expertise and capabilities of the academic and commercial sectors.
+Other NOAA Research groups with deep-ocean science capabilities are also addressing potential impacts related to DSM activities, including; PMEL Acoustics, 'Omics (eDNA), and deep and biogeochemical ARGO floats.
+Additionally, NOAA collaborates closely with its cooperative institutes, including the Ocean Exploration Cooperative Institute; Cooperative Institute for Climate, Ocean, and Ecosystem Studies; and Cooperative Institute for Marine Ecosystem Resources Studies to enable access to additional expertise and capabilities of the academic and commercial sectors.

-Conducting research in the deep-sea poses substantial practical and cost challenges and must be undertaken pursuant to a strategy that will yield results in which confidence can be placed and at the same time are cost-effective.
-NOAA will also need to be responsive and adaptable as technology develops and additional scientific discoveries may change the understanding of the potential impacts of DSM activities.
+Conducting research in the deep sea poses substantial practical and cost challenges and must be undertaken pursuant to a strategy that will yield results in which confidence can be placed and at the same time are cost effective.
+NOAA's research must be responsive and adaptable as technology develops.